inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 == Description ==

-Allows users to create quizzes or surveys hosted on their WordPress install.
+Allows users to create quizzes, surveys or polls hosted on their WordPress install.

 There will be bugs and faults - hopefully not too many.
 Bug reports are crucial to improving the plugin.
 Please report all bugs and issues you find to the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.

+For full changelog and development history, see the <a href="https://github.com/fubralimited/WP-Survey-And-Quiz-Tool">GitHub repo</a>.

 **Features**